-Funds for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal College Work-Study Program, Federal Perkins Loan, Federal Stafford Loan, and Federal Parent Loan for Undergraduate Students are provided in whole or part by appropriations of the United States Congress.
-The Colorado General Assembly provides funds for the Colorado Grant, Colorado Leveraging Educational Assistance Program, Colorado Centennial Scholarship, Colorado Athletic Scholarship, and Colorado Work-Study programs.
+Funds for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal College Work-Study Program, Federal Perkins Loan, Federal Stafford Loan, and Federal PLUS Loans are provided in whole or part by appropriations of the United States Congress.
+The Colorado General Assembly provides funds for the Colorado Grant and Colorado Work-Study programs.
 These programs are all subject to renewed funding each year.